emwhitney/priority/README.md

 # Priorty
 Priority is a personal assistant for when you don't know what to do next.

-The inspiration for this app came after seeing an (unfortunately lost) TikTok of a person explaining that people with ADHD could benefit greatly from a digital personal assistant to help them better understand how to stay on top of their responsibilities.
-I decided to make a version of this!
+The inspiration for this app came from seeing an (unfortunately lost) TikTok of a person explaining that people with ADHD could benefit from a digital personal assistant to help understand how to stay on top of their responsibilities.
+As someone with ADHD, I concurred and decided to make a version!

 ## The app contains three pages:
 1. A quiz on the urgency of and passion for a new task